-- If you have thin or greasy hair already, start with a small amount of coconut oil & add more oil as needed.
+- If you have thin or greasy hair already, start with a tsp of coconut oil.

 - If you have thick hair, damage, or extra dryness, don’t be afraid of adding too much.
 I have extremely thick & unruly curly hair, so my hair can handle a lot!

 - I get my organic unrefined coconut oil from either Trader Joe’s or Whole Food’s.
-It’s no more than $7-8ish depending on the brand!
+It’s no more than $6-8ish depending on the brand!

 - Apply this coconut oil mask anywhere from once a month to once a week for best results!

 - If you struggle with dandruff or a dry scalp, you can add a drop of Tea Tree Oil to your coconut oil & work the coconut oil into your hair following the six steps above!

 - If you want to apply the coconut oil at night & leave it on overnight, you’ll definitely want a protective layer between your hair & your pillow case.
 I’d recommend wearing a soft shower cap, a head wrap, or lay a towel over your pillow so the oil won’t ruin your sheets.
 If you sleep with the coconut oil in your hair, you’ll want to rinse it out in the morning!

 - Have scalp buildup?
 Do an apple cider vinegar wash before or after you apply your coconut oil hair mask!

 Coconut Oil Hair Treatment Cons?